JNPauli/Banter/content/index.md

 ## Acknowledgements

-Huge thanks to Peer Herholz for investing a lot of time to create the fantastic course about computational neuroscience and being almost always available round the clock for questions.
-To Michael Ernst for maintaing the course and being a great lecturer and Maren Wehrheim for supporting me a lot in the machine learning parts.
+Huge thanks to Peer Herholz for investing a lot of time to create the fantastic [course](https://peerherholz.github.io/Cog_Com_Neuro_ML_DL/) on computational neuroscience and being almost always available 'round the clock for questions.
+To Michael Ernst for maintaing the course and being a great lecturer and Maren Wehrheim for supporting me a lot in the process of setting up the machine learning parts.